 “Aberrant, yeah,” he says with a laugh.

-Clearly, my appearance isn’t my only problem.
+Clearly, my appearance isn’t my only problem when it comes to impressing guys.
 I try to act a bit more normal.
 “I guess they’re not exactly throwing it,” I say.
 “They’re just spilling it and sloshing it around.”
 Then in an effort to get completely off that topic now that we’re safely away from the rather simian activity that’s still going on, “I’m sorry your speech was interrupted.
 You were making such good points.”

 This just makes him laugh again.
-“So I guess I have your vote.
+“Then I guess I have your vote.
 One down and several thousand to go.”

 “You’re running for office?”
 Another dumb remark from me.
 I should know all the candidates, but wait.
 We just had the election a month ago.